 Seasonal Businesses Specifically

 An HVAC company that advertises in spring and summer is advertising when every other HVAC company is also advertising.
+In the Treasure Valley, where summer temperatures hit triple digits and every homeowner from Caldwell to Eagle is making the same call, the company that wins most of those calls is already the known name — not the one that just started running ads in June.
 The one that maintains a lighter presence through fall and early winter is reaching the same homeowners before the furnace season starts, at lower cost and with less competitive noise.
-The home services research on mental availability is direct about this: the company that wins the emergency call is the one whose name was already in the customer's head before the emergency happened.
+The home services research on being the first name someone thinks of is direct about this: the company that wins the emergency call is the one whose name was already in the customer's head before the emergency happened.

 How to Think About Consistency vs. Concentration